-There are many variations and ideas you can add in a basic overnight oats recipe.
-On google and pinterest, you will get many many ideas.
+There are many variations and ideas you can add to this basic overnight oats recipe.
+Search google and Pinterest for more ideas!

-How to make overnight oats recipe
+How to make Overnight Oats

 4. Stir and mix well.